Simbambili Game Lodge

 The weather has been good with some fantastic summer weather, with blue skies and dramatic sunsets being the order of the day.
 We did receive some rainfall with just short of 15mm falling on two days during the week.

-male was seen on a large impala ram kill late on in the week.
+The Rhino Pan male was seen on a large impala ram kill late on in the week.
 The strength of these spotted cats is something that still astounds all of us; the ability to hoist upwards of fifty kilograms straight up a tree is unbelievable.
-Lion

 Rhinoceros sightings have been really good this week.
 The return of one of the larger crashes has made for some great viewing of these large pachyderms.
 The group consists of five rhinoceros and has spent considerable time in our traversing area over the course of the week.

 The three dominant bulls have also been seen as they move through their respective territories performing their territorial housekeeping duties.

 The Thornybush Collection is in the heart of the wilderness!

 Africa is the heartbeat of our planet, haled as the orig in of mankind, its contrast of breathtaking beauty and brutal survival fascinates us, we are drawn to the bush almost in response to a primordial call...

 Find out more about the history of a great place!